 Everyone should have the opportunity to write code.
 If you’re a woman, U.S. military veteran, or belong to one of the American populations most underrepresented in technology, then you’re eligible for Code Fellows’ diversity scholarship—which you can apply for here!

-Code Fellows has partnered with Skills Fund to provide additional support for students in the form of loans for tuition and housing stipends.
+Code Fellows has partnered with Skills Fund to provide additional support for students in the form of loans.
 They specialize in providing loans for bootcamp students and partner with the most reputable code schools in the country.
 Skills Fund offers fixed interest rates on 36- or 60-month terms (subject to approval).
 Check it out for more information.

 If you’re paying for Code 201, Code 301, or Code 401 out of pocket, you can choose to pay the full tuition upfront to receive a 10% discount, or you can pay a deposit with 50% upfront.
 The remaining 50% of your tuition will be due halfway through the course.